GoogleCloudPlatform/k8s-config-connector/CONTRIBUTING.md

 1. Now that you have everything set up, you can build your own images and then deploy the Config Connector CRDs and workloads (including controller manager, webhooks, etc...) into your test GKE cluster.

-Note deploying 300+ CRDs into your test cluster can take **a long time** to complete.
+    1. Note deploying 300+ CRDs into your test cluster can take **a long time** to complete.
 If you are only testing/fixing issues for a few CRDs.
 You can instead just apply the CRDs you are going to work on.
 As an example, we want to deploy CRD `ArtifactRegistryRepositories` because we want to validate creation of this resource in the next step.
 So we can do:

         ```shell
         cd ~/go/src/github.com/YOUR_USERNAME/k8s-config-connector
         make manifests
         kubectl apply -f config/crds/resources/apiextensions.k8s.io_v1_customresourcedefinition_artifactregistryrepositories.artifactregistry.cnrm.cloud.google.com.yaml
         ```

+    1. We need to install the following two CRDs as they are hard dependencies to reconcile all the other supported CRDs:
+        ```shell
+        kubectl apply -f operator/config/crd/bases/core.cnrm.cloud.google.com_configconnectors.yaml
+        kubectl apply -f operator/config/crd/bases/core.cnrm.cloud.google.com_configconnectorcontexts.yaml
+        ```

-    And then we build/push the locally built images and deploy the workloads using the command below:
+    1. Then we build/push the locally built images and deploy the workloads using the command below:

         ```shell
         make deploy-controller
         ```

 ### Validate your environment